The Least Interesting Story on the Site

-I live in the woods of Michigan with my wife and daughter, forty cats, and thirty horses.* I'm not quite sure why I love writing twisted fiction, but there's no stopping the strangeness once I sit in front of a computer.
+I live in the woods of Michigan with my wife, kids, forty cats, ten dogs, and thirty horses.* I'm not quite sure why I love writing twisted fiction, but there's no stopping the strangeness once I sit in front of a computer.

 Much of the blame probably lies with my mom.
 (I'm supposed to say that, right?)
 She's a retired archaeology professor, and when I was a kid, she read me Greek and Roman mythology as bedtime stories.